-HSL Zones are segregated into A, B, C and D area.
+HSL Zones are segregated into A, B, C and D areas.
 Helsinki city is at Zone AB, and Helsinki Airport is at Zone C. So if you want to travel from Helsinki-Vantaa Airport to downtown, you have to purchase the travel ticket for Zone ABC.

 Important: Tickets cannot be purchased on the train, trams or metro but you can buy single trip tickets from the bus driver.
-Don’t buy the wrong type of ticket as there are train inspectors who will come on-board to check.
+Don’t buy the wrong type of ticket as there are train inspectors who will come on board to check.

-If you want HSL Day Ticket from 1 to 7 days of unlimited travel for Zone ABC, check out HSL ticket prices from the website ranging from €11 (1-day) to €44 (7-day).
+If you want an HSL Day Ticket from 1 to 7 days of unlimited travel for Zone ABC, check out HSL ticket prices from the website ranging from €11 (1-day) to €44 (7-day).

 Helsinki Airport Bus 615, managed by HSL, will take you from the Helsinki Airport to City Centre in 40 to 50 minutes.
 The ticket costs €6.00 if you pay directly to the bus driver, €4.10 if you purchase from the ticket machine or the HSL mobile app after the download.
-Give exact or smaller amount as the bus driver is NOT obliged to receive notes more than €20.
+Give exact or smaller amounts as the bus driver is NOT obliged to receive notes more than €20.

 The bus stops for both arriving and departing buses are located in front of both Helsinki Airport Terminal ① and ② (Finnish Name: Lentoasema T1 and T2).
 In Helsinki city, you can stop at ④ Rautatientori Bus Stop right in front of the ⑤ Helsinki Railway Station.
 Refer to the Journey Planner and Timetable for Bus 615 from Helsinki Airport to City Centre and the exact bus stop location on Google Maps.